Jaws Wired Shut

 "Jaws Wired Shut" is the ninth episode of the thirteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on January 27, 2002.
-In the episode, Homer's jaw is broken when he collides with a statue of Drederick Tatum.
-Homer's jaw is wired shut, leaving him unable to speak.
-At first Marge enjoys Homer's inability to talk, since it makes him a better listener and a more compassionate person.
-Eventually Marge misses Homer's wild antics.
-Craving excitement, she enters a demolition derby.

 The episode was written by Matt Selman and directed by Nancy Kruse.
 The plot idea for the episode was pitched by Selman, as was the setpiece, which originated from a discussion he had with current showrunner Al Jean.
 Comedian John Kassir guest-starred as one of the gay dogs in the pride parade in the episode.
 In its original broadcast, the episode was seen by approximately 8.7 million viewers, making it the most watched scripted program on Fox that night.

 Following its home video release, "Jaws Wired Shut" received mostly positive reviews from critics.

 Plot

 When the Springfield gay pride parade passes by the Simpsons' house, Santa's Little Helper becomes tempted when three of the gay dogs start flirting with him.
 Uncomfortable, Homer drags his family to the Springfield Googolplex.
 After growing impatient at several previews and public service announcements preceding the film, Homer flies into a rampage and demands the movie start.
 Wielding oversized Kit Kat bars, the ushers chase Homer from the cinema.
-While Homer is fleeing, his head collides with the fist of a large metal statue of boxer Drederick Tatum.
+While Homer is fleeing, his mouth collides with the fist of a large metal statue of boxer Drederick Tatum, breaking his jaw in the process.

-At Springfield General Hospital, Dr. Hibbert wires Homer's broken jaw shut, leaving him unable to speak or eat solid food.
+At Springfield General Hospital, Dr. Hibbert wires Homer's broken jaw shut, leaving him unable to speak or eat solid food, and he attempts to use a nearby suicide machine, which Hibbert dismisses of any concern, saying that it "just provides sexual release".
 Homer is forced to listen to his family, which pleases them, especially Marge.
 Since Homer is so well-behaved, Marge risks attending the annual formal event at the country club.
 When Homer's jaw wires are removed the next day, he and Marge appear on Afternoon Yak to discuss his transformation.
 With the help of the show's hosts, Marge pleads with Homer to abandon his "reckless ways" and stay well-behaved.
 Despite the temptation of an upcoming demolition derby, Homer behaves for Marge's sake.

 Five weeks later, Marge — bored with the sudden peace and quiet — enters the demolition derby.
 When Homer wakes and finds Marge gone, he heads to the derby with the kids to stop her.
 At first Marge enjoys the derby, but things soon get too dangerous for her.
 Since he has given up recklessness, Homer has no idea how to save her.
 Bart has an idea: he orders a can of beer from a vendor.
 After Homer drinks the beer the way Popeye eats spinach for a burst of energy, he rescues Marge.
 She makes him promise not to make her the live wire of the family.